 Run by passionate foodie and long-time expat, Karni Tomer, Wok ‘n’ Stroll runs immersive and interactive food tours to Singapore’s best food enclaves, hawker centres, wet markets and more.
 She calls herself a ‘food explorer’ and attendees get the chance to explore off the beaten track Singapore.
 Sample Peranakan and Vietnamese food from Joo Chiat or go on an art and food tour around Little India and Tekka Market.
 Prices average at $110 for a three-hour tour inclusive of food.
 Karni also willingly customises tours to accommodate vegetarians, vegans and other dietary needs.

 Even for born and bred Singaporeans, attending one of heritage blogger, Jerome Lim’s guided tours for the Singapore Land Authority is an eye-opening journey.
 His tours take you to heritage state properties and lesser-known neighbourhoods you can't access otherwise.
 Learn about unseen places like Admiralty House, View Road Hospital and Old Changi Hospital – his tours are peppered with trivia, anecdotes and stories of an era gone by.
-He is running another set of tours for the Singapore Heritage Festival in April and for future tour dates, keep an eye on his and Singapore Land Authority's social media channels.
+Previous tours include those for the Singapore Heritage Festival, and for future tour dates, keep an eye on his and Singapore Land Authority's social media channels.